FileepTrain/Network-Dynamic-Population-Model/README.md

 --interactive: plot a graph and state of nodes for each round

---plot: plot the number of new infections per day when simulation is
+--plot: plot the social network (new infections, deaths, and recoveries) per day

 ## Sample Command-Line Usage